ory/meta/templates/repository/common/ADOPTERS.md

 The Ory community stands on the shoulders of individuals, companies, and maintainers.
 The Ory team thanks everyone involved - from submitting bug reports and feature requests, to contributing patches and documentation.
-The Ory community counts more than 50.000 members and is growing rapidly.
-The Ory stack protects 7.000.000.000+ API requests every day.
+The Ory community counts more than 50.000 members and is growing.
+The Ory stack protects 7.000.000.000+ API requests every day across thousands of companies.
 None of this would have been possible without each and everyone of you!

 The following list represents companies that have accompanied us along the way and that have made outstanding contributions to our ecosystem. _If you think